This overview dives into Hamster Wheel Activism versus the Wayfinders' approach to social change, a form of Kindred Activism.

 Black Breastfeeding Week, August 25 - 31

-The Meet the Wayfinders Oral History Series includes an overview video, where participants learn the five hallmarks of wayfinder advocacy, as well as view highlights of the nine interviews.
-Attendees will also receive a resource guide in PDF form to help find the many references discussed in the collection.
-The conference link to the collection also includes the nine full interviews, ranging in 15-30 minutes each.
+The Meet the Wayfinders Oral History Series includes an overview video, where participants learn the five hallmarks of wayfinder advocacy, aka Kindred Activism, and highlights of the nine interviews.
+The complete interviews are also available on this website.
+The Meet the Wayfinders Resource Guide in PDF form lists the many references discussed in the collection by presenter and can be found here.

-In Meet the Wayfinders, conference participants will discover reasons why cultural change is difficult and how the breastfeeding advocates featured in this oral history collection were successful in breaking, transforming, and maneuvering around barriers in:
+In Meet the Wayfinders, viewers will discover reasons why cultural change is difficult and how the breastfeeding advocates featured in this oral history collection were successful in breaking, transforming, and maneuvering around barriers in:

 In this series, the viewer will discover the hallmarks of successful barrier-breaking shared by the wayfinders who answer three questions: